xiaoyang-sde/knowledge-base/src/cxx/function/niebloid.md

 # Niebloid

-Niebloid is an function object that doesn't require explicit template argument lists during invocation, invisible to ADL, and disables ADL if it's called with normal unqualified lookup.
+Niebloid is a function object that doesn't require explicit template argument lists during invocation, invisible to ADL, and disables ADL if it's called with normal unqualified lookup.

 The algorithms in `std::ranges` are implemented as Niebloids, which means that the overloads in `std` won't be selected when an algorithm from `std::ranges` is called.
 In `libc++`, these algorithms are implemented as customization point objects.